atlassian/react-beautiful-dnd/README.md

 **Dynamic hooks**

 Your *hook* functions will only be captured *once at start up*.
 Please do not change the function after that.
-This will be changed soon.
+This behaviour will be changed soon to allow dynamic hooks.

 ## `Droppable`